akihikodaki/dts/test_plans/pmd_bonded_test_plan.rst

 * NIC and IXIA ports requirements.

-  - Tester: have 4 10Gb (Niantic) ports and 4 1Gb ports.
+  - Tester: have 4 10Gb (82599) ports and 4 1Gb ports.
-  - DUT: have 4 10Gb (Niantic) ports and 4 1Gb ports.
+  - DUT: have 4 10Gb (82599) ports and 4 1Gb ports.
 All functional tests should be done on both 10G and 1G port.
   - IXIA: have 4 10G ports and 4 1G ports.
 IXIA is used for performance test.

 * BIOS settings on DUT: